KDL/ML-Zoomcamp/Homework 5/readme.md

 ## Q2: Scikit-learn 1.0's hashcode
 > [homework-5.ipynb](homework-5.ipynb) (Preparation part)

-## Q3: Local :: Probability of chruning
+## Q3: Local :: Probability of Churning
 > [homework-5.ipynb](homework-5.ipynb)

 For this, VS Code (Jupyter) was forced to run using the kernel managed by virtual env (pipenv).
 The Pipfile and Pipfile.lock were later copied from user folder.